 - Cost: Varies, depending on the therapist

-Why We Chose It: It's one of the few online counseling companies that's geared toward LGBTQIA+ couples looking to get married.
+Queer Couples Counseling is one of the few online counseling companies that's geared toward engaged LGBTQIA+ couples.

-LGBTQIA+ couples may experience pre-marital stress and anxiety just like any other couple, but they might also have to deal with issues heterosexual couples don’t as much.
-For example, as you work toward blending your families, you could be faced with family members who aren’t as accepting of your union, or vendors who have oddly discriminative policies.
-For things like that and more, it’s helpful to have a therapist to turn to who gets it, and who can help you tackle anything that arises and tests your relationship.
+LGBTQIA+ couples may experience pre-marital stress and anxiety just like any other couple, but they might also have to deal with issues heterosexual couples don’t.
+For example, as you work toward blending your families, you could be faced with family members who aren’t as accepting of your union, or vendors with discriminatory policies.
+For topics like that and more, it’s helpful to have a therapist who gets it, and can help you tackle anything that arises to test your relationship.

 The Queer Couples Center is a San Francisco-based organization run by a gay couple who also happen to be qualified, accredited therapists.
-They’re both certified in the Gottman Method Couples Therapy method, and worked with them on a peer-reviewed study on the effectiveness of the method on same-sex couples.
-All the therapists at Queer couples are LGBTQIA+ and trained in Emotionally Focused Therapy—which is often cited as one of the most effective ways of addressing relationship issues.
+They’re both certified in the Gottman Method, and worked with the organization on a peer-reviewed study concerning the effectiveness of the Gottman Method on same-sex couples.
+All the therapists at Queer Couples are LGBTQIA+ and trained in emotionally focused Therapy—which is often cited as one of the most effective ways of addressing relationship issues.

-In order to get started, you need to take a brief questionnaire on their website followed by a free assessment call with one of the therapists.
-After that, you’ll be matched with a therapist who best fits your needs, and can schedule video or phone sessions with them that fit your schedule.
+In order to get started, you complete a brief online questionnaire followed by a free assessment call with one of the therapists.
+After that, you’ll be matched with a therapist who best fits your needs, and can schedule video or phone sessions that fit your schedule.

-In the meantime, you can get a sense of how they work by watching their video blogs where they discuss common relationship issues and ways to address them.
-They also provide an extensive list of mental health resources, including crisis centers, meditation and yoga groups, and helpful books.
-The main downside of the service is that it’s based on the West Coast, so scheduling sessions could be challenging for people who live far from there.
-In addition, the service has a relatively small pool of therapists and there’s no mention of cost-per-session ranges on their website.
+In the meantime, you can get a sense of how the service works by watching videos or reading blog posts that discuss common relationship issues and ways to address them.
+The Center also provides an extensive list of mental health resources, including crisis centers, meditation and yoga groups, events lists, and helpful books.
+The main downside is that it’s based on the West Coast, so scheduling sessions could be challenging for people who live in a distant time zones.
+In addition, the service has a relatively small pool of therapists and there’s no mention of cost-per-session fees on the website.

 - Cost: $55 to $150 per session

-Why We Chose It: Grace Wellness is geared toward helping Christian couples navigate all stages of their relationship, and one of their specialties is premarital counseling.
+Grace Wellness is geared toward helping Christian couples navigate all stages of their relationship, and one of its specialties is premarital counseling.

-Whether beliefs and traditions are causing friction or if you’re looking for a more faith-based approach to counseling, Grace Wellness Center might be able to help.
-All of their providers have a deep understanding of Christianity and several of them specialize in helping Christian couples work through any concerns they may have on their journey to the altar and beyond, including conflict resolution, and issues around intimacy and communication.
+Whether beliefs and traditions are causing friction in your relationship, or you’re looking for a more faith-based approach to counseling, Grace Wellness Center may be able to help.
+All of its providers have a deep understanding of Christianity, and several of them specialize in helping Christian couples work through any concerns they may have on their journey to the altar and beyond, including conflict resolution and issues around intimacy and communication.

-You can choose your own counselor at Grace Wellness Center, which is different than many of the other companies we reviewed, and you can meet with them in person, on the phone, or via live video chat.
-The counselors will also likely share workbooks and educational resources with you too to parse through in your own time.
+You can choose your own counselor at Grace Wellness Center, which is different from many of the other companies we reviewed, and you can meet with them in person, on the phone, or via live video chat.
+The counselors will also likely share workbooks and educational resources to do with your partner on your own time.